6baozangnanhai6/DeepDubbing/README.md

 ## 🗓️ Release Plan

 - BookVoice-50h demo dataset
 - Full BookVoice-50h dataset with extended timbre/emotion annotations
 - End-to-end inference code for raw text → audiobook generation
+- **Note:** If you have any data requirements or would like to conduct business cooperation with us, please contact us at the email address: janettachen@tencent.com

 ## 🎯 Introduction